 - all scholars, unless exempted with proficiency according to the Test of Proficiency in Korean (TOPIK) Level 5 or 6, must take one year of Korean language courses in the designated language institution;

-- scholars who do not pass at least TOPIK Level 3 after one year of Korean language courses should complete an additional six-month course in language studies;
+- after one year of Korean language courses, scholars who do not pass at least TOPIK Level 3 must complete an additional six-month course in language studies;

 - only scholars who will have passed at least Level 3 of TOPIK after one year of Korean language courses are permitted to start their Master’s or PhD program;

-- scholars who terminate their studies or research during the scholarship period will not receive airfare and allowances for repatriation; and
+- scholars who terminate their studies or research during the scholarship period will not receive return airfare and allowances for repatriation;

-It is the responsibility of the applicant to ensure that all documents required by mail are received by the deadline.
-CBIE will not accept incomplete files.
+It is the responsibility of the applicant to ensure that all required documents sent by mail are received by the deadline.
 Supporting documents, other than the ones requested, will not be accepted.

 An acknowledgement of receipt will not be provided.

-- Applicants must ensure that a permanent email address is included in their application.
+Applicants must ensure that a permanent email address is included in their application to receive notification.

-To be considered for the Foreign Government Awards- Korea an applicant must complete the following two-step process:
+To be considered for the Foreign Government Awards Program - Korea, the applicant must complete the following two-step process:

-- Applicants must first complete and submit the online application form of Foreign Affairs, Trade and Development Canada (DFATD) available on this site and provide the supporting documents as requested.
+- Applicants must first complete and submit the online application form of the Department of Foreign Affairs, Trade and Development (DFATD) available on this site and provide the supporting documents as requested.
 This application can be submitted in French or in English.

 Late or incomplete submissions will not be considered.

-- upon completion, verify the content prior to submitting the application form;
+- upon completion, verify the data prior to submission;

-- print the form for their records using the print function of their browser; and
+- print the form for their records using the print function in the browser; and

-- click SUBMIT to provide their application electronically to CBIE.
-The candidate will receive a confirmation message and reference number once their application is submitted.
+- click SUBMIT to provide their form electronically to DFATD.
+The candidate will receive a confirmation message and reference number once their form is submitted.

 The following documents must be uploaded and attached to the online application form in one of the following formats: .pdf, .jpg, .doc, .docx, .txt or .gif.
 Each document must be smaller than 5 Mb in order for the application to upload successfully.

-Applicants must complete the KGSP Application Form for Graduate Program and Personal Medical Assessment and provide the supporting documents as requested.
-This documentation must be submitted by mail to the following address:
+Applicants must complete the online KGSP Application Form for Graduate Program and provide the supporting documents as requested.
+Applicants are required to submit the supporting documents listed below to the following address:

 Canadian Bureau for International Education (CBIE)